1point618/codename-exemplar/modules/i1_whatisgh.md

 USER ASSIGNS WRONG LABEL

-Hey @johnpaulashenfelter, you should actually have labeled this issue as `learning`, not `XXX`.
+Hey `@user`, you should actually have labeled this issue as `learning`, not `XXX`.
 It's no big deal, go ahead and change it above and we'll move forward.

 USER ASSIGNS WRONG PERSON

-Hey @johnpaulashenfelter, you should have assigned yourself to the issue, not `@XXX`.
+Hey `@user`, you should have assigned yourself to the issue, not `@XXX`.
 You can fix this by clicking on the gear next to the **Assignee** label and selecting yourself, then we'll move on.

 USER PERFORMS BOTH ACTIONS

-Great job @johnpaulashenfelter!
+Great job `@user`!

 We use issues for all sorts of communications, including reporting bugs, requesting new features, open-ended discussions about our project, and tracking the development of the project.